joaoschroder/geo-tb-ai-service/README.md

 1. Push this repo to GitHub
 2. Create a new Railway project from the GitHub repo
-3. Add model files to `model/` directory
-4. Railway auto-deploys on push
+3. Railway auto-deploys on push

 ## API Endpoints